Skip to content Instant Roofer Logo INSTANT ROOFER

 Connect

-All stats on this page are based on contractor pricing entered into the Instant Roofer app and roof measurements from our roof calculator database.
+All stats on this page are based on contractor pricing entered into the Instant Roofer app and roof measurements stored in our database.

 Data refreshes weekly.
 See our data and methodology.
 Last updated: .